-The carefully conducted clinical trials of the Zephyr Valve procedure show that over 75% of the treated patients had meaningful benefit in one or more of the outcomes of improved lung function, improved ability to exercise, and improved quality of life.
-As with any medical product, individual patient outcomes from the use of Zephyr Valves outside of these clinical studies may vary.
+The carefully conducted clinical trials of the endobronchial valve procedure show that over 75% of the treated patients had meaningful benefit in one or more of the outcomes of improved lung function, improved ability to exercise, and improved quality of life.
+As with any medical product, individual patient outcomes from the use of valves outside of these clinical studies may vary.